Steve Harris (musician): Personal life

-Harris' eldest daughter, Lauren, is a singer and classically trained actor who supported Iron Maiden with her solo outfit in 2006 and 2008.
-In 2008, she released a solo album, entitled Calm Before the Storm, and is currently a member of a band called Kingdom of I, after forming Six Hour Sundown.
-Harris' oldest son George plays guitar in a band the Raven Age, who were the opening act on Iron Maiden's The Book of Souls World Tour in 2016, The Legacy of the Beast World Tour 2019 and The Future Past World Tour 2023.
-His second-oldest daughter, Kerry, works as a Production Assistant for Iron Maiden while his third-oldest daughter, Faye, is a fashion writer for HuffPost.
-In 2024, Faye married Tyrone Wood, the son of Rolling Stone guitar player Ronnie Wood.
+Harris met psychotherapist Lorraine Jury in 1977, they later married and had four children.
+Harris's daughter, Lauren, is a singer and classically trained actor who supported Iron Maiden with her solo band in 2006 and 2008.
+In 2008, she released a solo album entitled Calm Before the Storm, after which she formed the band Six Hour Sundown.
+She later joined Kingdom of I, Harris's son George plays guitar for the Raven Age, who opened for Iron Maiden on three international tours.
+His daughter Kerry works as a Production Assistant for Iron Maiden, and his younger daughter Faye is a fashion writer for HuffPost.
+In 2024, Faye married Tyrone Wood, the son of Rolling Stones guitarist Ronnie Wood.

-In 1993, Harris was divorced from his wife, psychotherapist Lorraine Jury, whom he met 16 years previously.
-He later said this was "probably the toughest time I've ever faced," and the changes in his personal life are credited with inspiring the mood of the following Iron Maiden album, 1995's The X Factor.
-Harris has four children with Lorraine, and two children with current partner Emma.
+Harris and Jury divorced in 1993.
+Harris later said this was "probably the toughest time I've ever faced," and the changes in his personal life are credited with inspiring the mood of the following Iron Maiden album, 1995's The X Factor.
+Harris has since fathered two more children with his current partner Emma.

-Since the 1980s, Harris has owned a Grade II listed building in Sheering, Essex, in the grounds of which he built his own recording and editing studio, "Barnyard".
+Starting in the 1980s, Harris owned a Grade II listed building in Sheering, Essex, on the grounds of which he built his own recording and editing studio.
 In November 2012, the nine-acre property was put on sale.
-The property was sold in March 2022 having been on the market for a number of years for £3,950,000.
+The property was sold in March 2022, having been on the market for a number of years, for £3,950,000.
 Harris now lives primarily in the Bahamas.

-A keen footballer, Harris played for amateur clubs as a child and was later scouted by Wally St Pier and asked to train for West Ham United, of whom he has been a fan since he was 9 years old.
+A keen footballer, Harris played for amateur clubs as a child and was later scouted by Wally St Pier and asked to train for West Ham United, of whom he has been a fan since he was nine years old.
 Although he had aspired to play professionally up to that point, Harris would eventually realise that "it wasn't really what [he] wanted to do."
-Nevertheless, Harris still plays football regularly with his own team, "Maidonians", and still supports West Ham, staying in contact with the club and having their crest on his most-used Precision Bass.
+Nevertheless, Harris still plays football regularly with his own team the Maidonians, and still supports West Ham, staying in contact with the club and displaying their crest on his most-used Precision Bass.
 Harris also plays tennis, and is a photographer.